TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 r127
 Percentage floats changed to int, will fall into uint8/16, saves save file space
-Fix: SetPercentagePowersRange using orphaned/prior name of SetMinMax, since it was called by revengeConfigProfile.WIDE it's likely that it wouldnt set its subsettings.
+Fixed: SetPercentagePowersRange using orphaned/prior name of SetMinMax, since it was called by revengeConfigProfile.WIDE it's likely that it wouldnt set its subsettings.
-Fix: Custom enemy prep clear armor if it can't be used.
+Fixed: Custom enemy prep clear armor if it can't be used.
 Custom config bypass some (config wide) combination restrictions, namely shield and missile, shotgun and mg in same config.
 Made allowmissileweapon combo actually work, and not just allow assault, decided to not allow with mg though